LuminousDeX/LuminousDeX/README.md

-- Hello there stranger!
-I’m Luminex or just call Lumi as in short.
+- Hello there.
+I’m Luminex or just call Lumi as in short
-- I'm 17 years old.
+- I'm 17 years old
 - I’m interested in Programming
 - I’m currently learning Rust
+- I like ricing
-- I also love to read books/mangas in my free time!
+- I also like to read books/mangas in my free time
-- Pronouns: he/him (or just call me whatever you want.
-I don't really care lol)
+- Pronouns: he/him

 <!---